aryamohands25-lab/Skin-Cancer-MNIST-HAM10000/README.md

-# Skin Cancer Classification System
+# Skin Cancer Classification system

 A deep learning project that classifies dermatoscopic skin lesion images into **7 diagnostic categories** using the **HAM10000 dataset**, with an interactive **Streamlit web application** for inference and prediction visualization.